What Happens If U.S. Reopens Too Fast? Documents Show Federal Coronavirus Projections

 Some said the government's calculations were unsophisticated.

-"This is just what a rookie would do," says Juan Gutierrez, a mathematician who produces coronavirus models for the city of San Antonio.
+"This is just what a rookie would do," says Juan Gutiérrez, a mathematician who produces coronavirus models for the city of San Antonio.
 He says the government had underestimated how contagious infected people without symptoms are and that the documents begin by assuming numbers that should really instead be proven by calculations.

 Others thought the assumptions in the documents were reasonable.